Running Glossary: Your Complete Guide To The Lingo Of Runners

 Endurance or cardiovascular exercise involving steady, repetitive movement over a relatively long period of time (e.g., brisk walking, long distance running, swimming, rowing, cycling), resulting in the increase of respiration rate and heart rate.
 This in turn boosts the oxygen concentration in your blood to supply muscles with energy and support the sustained activity.

 The term aerobic means “with oxygen”.
-Aerobic exercise is ideal for building endurance.
+Aerobic exercise is ideal for building endurance and strengthening your heart to adapt to an increased training load.

 Aid station

 A checkpoint of a long distance race managed by volunteers which allows runners to refuel and rehydrate.
-Aid stations are setup on temporary tables, and may provide everything from basic needs like water to a bonanza of hydration and food including electrolyte drinks, energy bars, sandwiches and water-rich fruit like watermelon or grapes.
+Aid stations are set up on temporary tables, and may provide everything from basic needs like water to a bonanza of hydration and food including electrolyte sports drinks, energy bars, sandwiches and water-rich fruit like watermelon or grapes.

-As a general guide, aid stations are usually provided every 5km for endurance races.
+As a general guide, aid stations are usually provided every 5 km for endurance races.
 Depending on the particular event, a half marathon commonly has 2 – 6 aid stations dotted along the course, and a marathon (see below) commonly has 8 – 12 aid stations.
-The major marathons for your bucket list and other large running events may have more aid stations to accommodate the vast number of participates.
+The major marathons for your bucket list and other large running events may have more aid stations to accommodate the vast number of participants.

-Ultra marathons (see marathon) may not have any aid stations at all – which is in part why the mandatory gear list is so vital.
-This increases the challenge, with competitors having to carry all their nutrition and hydration without the additional support along the way.
-In other cases, ultra marathons have aid stations that not only act as a checkpoint to refuel and rehydrate, but as a stop where runners are encouraged to rest and recover or even sleep before continuing the race.
+Ultramarathons (see marathon) may not have any aid stations at all, which is in part why the mandatory gear list is so vital.
+This increases the challenge, with competitors having to carry all their nutrition and hydration in a hydration pack without additional support along the way.
+In other cases, ultramarathons have aid stations that not only act as a checkpoint to refuel and rehydrate, but as a stop where runners are encouraged to rest and recover or even sleep before continuing the race.

 Anaerobic exercise

 High-intensity exercise in short, quick bursts that requires immediate energy (e.g., sprinting, weightlifting, HIIT).
-As oxygen supply cannot meet oxygen demand, your body draws energy from your glycogen (stored energy) to fuel the movement.
+As oxygen supply cannot meet oxygen demand, your body draws energy from your glycogen (stored energy in your liver and muscles) to fuel the movement.
 This increases the production of lactate (see below).

 The term anaerobic means “without oxygen”.
 Anaerobic exercise is ideal for building strength and muscle mass.

-A sheet of paper that you attach to your chest when running a race.
-It contains your registration/race number and an electronic chip that will track your time.
+A form of identification traditionally made of a sheet of paper or comparable material that you attach to your chest when running a race.
+Modern race bibs contain your registration/race number and an electronic chip that will track your time, ensuring the organisation on the day remains smooth and efficient.

 Tip: Many race belts are designed specifically to hold your bib (without needing a safety pin to attach it to your running clothing) alongside your running nutrition like energy gels (see below).